zigbee-alliance/distributed-compliance-ledger/deployment/persistent_chains/testnet-2.0/testnet-2.0-launch.md

 # TestNet 2.0 Launch Guide

-This document is a step-by-step guide for DCL TestNet 2.0 launch ceremony and describes in details the following
+This document is a step-by-step guide for DCL TestNet 2.0 launch ceremony.
+It  describes the following stages in details:
-stages:

 * Pre-Ceremony
 * Ceremony